sunithasundar/Application-Test/README.md

 \app\Interfaces\ProductInterface.php
 ProductInterface defines the Product Interface

-\app\Services\ProductService.php
-ProductService defines the Service actual functionality logic of crud operation goes here

-\app\Http\Controllers\Controller.php
+\app\Traits\ResponseTrait.php
-defines the successResponse for success==200 and failResponse for failure
+ResponseTrait defines the Api success response and failure response, successResponse for success==200 and failResponse for failure

 \app\Http\Controllers\ProductController.php
 validation handled, on crud calls corresponding navigations happen with json response with status of the call triggered via successResponse() or failResponse()

-\app\csv\data.csv
+\config\common.php
+contains csv file name have commonly defined

+\storage\csv\data.csv
-where csv file is placed
+where csv file is placed and configured in \config\filesystems.php and make use of laravels Storage::disk to access the csv file in the controller or service files

-\Application-Test\backend\tests\Feature\ExampleTest.php - test case for Laravel
+\Application-Test\backend\tests\Feature\ExampleTest.php - test case for Laravel goes here

-to run the test case in laravel change this "../app/csv/data.csv" to "app/csv/data.csv" in ProductController.php and ProductService.php
+I have used the laravels default phpunit for unit testing in laravel

 php artisan test - command to check laravel test cases //please make above path change for it to run successfully